 CE requires annual approval by the student’s faculty advisor, the Dean and/or the Associate Provost.
 Students are responsible for registering themselves in CE each quarter by the appropriate registration deadlines.

-Continuous Enrollment Approval forms must be returned to the Office of Graduate Studies.
+Continuous Enrollment Approval forms must be returned to the Office of Graduate Education.

-Approval by the Associate Provost’s office is required for all divisions, schools, and colleges.
+Approval by the Vice Provost for Research and Graduate Education is required for all divisions, schools, and colleges.

 Permission to enroll in CE is granted for up to one academic year beginning in the fall quarter.
 Students requiring CE after fall quarter registration must complete and submit the form prior to the beginning of the subsequent quarter (winter, spring and summer) in order to be enrolled in CE.
 To avoid late fees, the student must submit a new form for fall quarter of the following academic year.